adunmeye/olist-ecommerce-analysis/README.md

 Data analysis of the Olist Brazilian e-commerce dataset using Python, SQL, and Power BI to uncover sales, customer, and logistics insights.

 ## Project Overview
 This analysis examined the Olist Brazilian E-commerce dataset, containing over 100,000 transactions from sellers and customers across Brazil.
-To interperated the meaning of the data includes data cleaning, exploratory data analysis (EDA), and a Power BI dashboard.
+To interpret the meaning of the data includes data cleaning, exploratory data analysis (EDA), and a Power BI dashboard.

 **Business Questions**